Welcoming in the New Year

 8. Come and Celebrate!

-Come join us at the Wellington’s Chinese New Year Festival celebrations – Saturday 13th at TSB Bank Arena showcases the East Meets West Celebration Show bringing the best of Wellington local groups performing alongside top performing artists from Xiamen in a fusion of eastern and western performing arts.
-Check out the full programme listed on the Events Pages.
+Come join us at the Wellington’s Chinese New Year Festival celebrations – Saturday 11th at TSB Bank Arena showcases the East Meets West Celebration Show bringing the best of Wellington local groups performing alongside top performing artists from China in a fusion of eastern and western performing arts.
+Plus two ticketed shows.
+The full programme will be listed closer to the event.

 Buy, give or do four of anything. the word has the misfortune of sounding like the word for death - very bad!